Why Do You Need To Install An Pool Water Autofiller

 There are all kinds of sprinkler timers, we ended up going simple and using one that doesn’t need batteries – that way it always works. 🙂

 You can install the timer anywhere on the piping that makes sense to you.
-For us we figured installing it next to the faucet made the most sense.
+For us we figured installing it next to the faucet was the best choice.

-Sorry I don’t have more pictures than this – but this was done before I was going to start the blog. 🙂
+Sorry I don’t have more pictures than this – but this was done before I was going to start the blog so I didn’t think of documenting everything. 🙂

 I’ll take some more pictures of the finished project and where I ran the piping etc the next time I’m at the house.